splunk/public-o11y-docs/gdi/opentelemetry/components/mssql-server-receiver.rst

 Splunk Observability Cloud provides built-in dashboards with charts that give you immediate visibility into the technologies and services being used in your environment.
 Learn more at :ref:`collector-builtin-dashboard`.

-.. caution:: For the MS SQL Server receiver out-of-the-box content to work properly, you need to explicitly enable and disable specific metrics and resource attributes in your configuration file.
+.. caution:: For the MS SQL Server receiver out-of-the-box content to work properly you need to explicitly enable and disable specific metrics and resource attributes in your configuration file.

 For more information: